BradWBeer/clinch/README.md

 ### Viewports

 An application can have several viewports.
-As CLinch does not force any particular windowing implementation, it can not have a window class.
+As Clinch does not force any particular windowing implementation, it can not have a window class.
 Once your window is set up, however, you can use the viewport handle for drawing an area on screen.
 The most common children the cameras, which will be rendered in order unless then are not enabled.